suchinton/AGL_Demo_Control_Panel/README.md

 # AGL_Demo_Control_Panel

 A PyQt5 application to simulate CAN Bus signals using Kuksa.val for the AGL Demo platform.
-This application is to be used in parallel to the relevant AGL Images or any application that subscribe to VSS signals using Kuksa.val server or Kuksa-databroaker.
+This application is to be used in parallel to the relevant AGL Images or any application that subscribe to VSS signals using [Kuksa.val server](https://github.com/eclipse/kuksa.val/tree/master/kuksa-val-server) or [Kuksa-databroker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker).

 ## # Installation